Bloggin' along with 'MUSCLES'

 pain does occur, it may manifest at the original tooth source--OR at any other

 teeth to which the new forces have shifted.
-Again--if pain does occur, it also may
+Again--if pain or symptoms do occur,

-manifest within any of the 3 components of Teeth, Muscles or TMJoints.
+they may manifest within any of the 3 components of Teeth, Muscles or TMJoints.

 WHY?

-Because when forces have been altered, symptoms may "refer" to any of the
+Because when forces have been altered, symptoms may "refer" to any of

-' A problem within 1 component may affect any aspect of itself---and/or may affect
+' A problem within 1 component may affect any aspect within itself---and/or may

-any aspect of the other 2 components.
-In other words, a change in 1 component
+affect any aspect of the other 2 components.
+In other words, a change in 1 com-

-affects change in the other 2 components!
-As I see it---it's amazing that pain
+ponent affects change within itself AND in the other 2 components!
+As I see it---

 And that is why there should not be a 'one-tooth-only' mentality in dental-care